nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 User can toggle between the different weeks using the left and right button in the Calendar page.

 * 2b.
-User can toggle directly move to this week's schedule by clicking on the `Today` tab.
+User can toggle directly move to this week's schedule by clicking on the `Today` button.

   Use case ends.